-PJM calculates the Transmission Congestion charge reconciliations by multiplying the kWh data (de-rated for transmission losses) by the Real-time Congestion Price, or revised Real-time Congestion Price, at the aggregate sink bus associated with the eSchedules contract for that hour.
-Residual metered EDC aggregate distribution factors are updated based on nodal reconciliation kWh data.
-A revised Real-time Congestion Price for residual metered EDC aggregates is calculated using the updated distribution factors to determine the Transmission Congestion charge reconciliations.
+PJM calculates the Transmission Congestion charge reconciliations by multiplying the kWh data (de-rated for transmission losses) by the Rreal-time Congestion Priceplus the adjusted distribution congestion rate, at the aggregate sink bus associated with the eSchedules contract for that hour.

-For those eSchedules where the aggregate sink bus is a residual metered EDC aggregate, PJM calculates additional Transmission Congestion charge reconciliations by multiplying the scheduled Retail Load Responsibility eSchedules (in MWh) by the difference between the revised Real-time Congestion Price and the original Real-time Congestion Price.
+For those eSchedules where the aggregate sink bus is a residual metered EDC aggregate, PJM calculates additional Transmission Congestion charge reconciliations by multiplying the scheduled Retail Load Responsibility eSchedules (in MWh) by the adjusted distribution congestion rate.
 These charge reconciliations are then totaled for the month for each EDC or Retail Load Aggregator.
 Note that the reconciliation for Transmission Congestion charges for a month may be either a positive or a negative value.